Ideal for Winter Season

 The shipwrecks here might not be as impressive as those found at Coron Island but they are still worth a look if you love diving wreck sites.
 The coral garden is beautiful and brimming with some of the 200 marine species in the area.
 The colours down here are superb.

-Moving on to the island itself, you have the perfect opportunity to see true Philippine life.
-Take a tour around the town and try some local cuisine such as Bibingkang Tagalog, which is a sticky rice cake.
-After filling up, visit some of the small businesses to pick up some handmade souvenirs before moving on to visit the very beautiful Balanga Falls.
-An area of outstanding natural beauty, this place offers peace and serenity and is the ideal way to relax after a day of exploring.
+Moving on to the island, you have the perfect opportunity to see true Philippine life.
+Take a tour around the town and try local cuisine like the famous Bibingkang Tagalog, a sticky rice cake.
+After filling up, visit some small businesses to pick up some handmade souvenirs before moving on to the beautiful Balanga Falls.
+An area of outstanding natural beauty, this place offers peace and serenity and is an ideal way to relax after a day of exploring.

 - Day 8

 As you approach the end of your tour around the Philippines you are treated to a piece of paradise.
 Linapacan Island is stunning in every aspect and offers everything you could possibly want from an idyllic escape.

 The white sandy beaches are bordered by incredible forestry and foliage on one side, and crystal clear waters on the other.
 Despite the fact there is a town near the coast, this does not interfere with the ambiance of the beaches, as the town has no direct access to the beach.
 Spend time relaxing on the super soft sands before taking the plunge into the refreshingly cool waters to see the coral formations.
 The marine life in these crystalline waters is bountiful with a lot to look at.
 While at this diving site, you can expect to starfish, batfish, ribbon fish and many other tropical species.
 In addition to the living creatures, there are also many variations of coral and sea grass for you to see.
 Underwater photography is a must at this location.

 - Day 9